-In August 2020, we and our wholly-owned subsidiary Kodiak Sciences GmbH entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of drug substance for KSI-301.
+In August 2020, we and our wholly-owned subsidiary Kodiak Sciences GmbH entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of drug substance for tarcocimab.
 The manufacturing agreement has an initial term of eight years, and the Company has the right to extend the term up to a total of 16 years.
 The Company and Lonza each has the ability to terminate this agreement upon the occurrence of certain conditions.
 We planned a custom-built bioconjugation facility with Lonza dedicated to the manufacture of Kodiak's drug substance.
 In March 2022, we achieved mechanical completion of this facility in partnership with Lonza.
+In May 2022, we announced the grand opening of this facility together with Lonza.